ctarrington/NodeSamples/BatchTransactionsFromFileToDB/README.md

 CPU utilization

 # Todo
-1. Create a new MySQL database and an Account table.
+1. Improve readme with setup and dependencies
-1. Create a script to create N accounts and give everyone the same amount.
+1. error handling
-1.
+1. timing and instrumentation - json on GET

 # Setup